Changing Jobs? This is What Being Laid Off Taught Me About Worthiness

 This photo was taken in June 2014 when I was fresh out of grad school and excited to change the world by way of a college campus and some impressionable minds.

 In January 2016 I wrote a resignation letter, but stopped short of sending it, just in case the upcoming reorganization of our department would make things ✨better✨.
 After all, the powers that be were asking for our input on how things could be improved, so that had to mean something, right?

-In April 2016, my colleagues and I were notified that the reorganization was complete and our services were no longer needed.
+In April 2016, just a few months after I stopped myself from doing what I knew deep down inside was needed, my colleagues and I were notified that the reorganization was complete and our services were no longer needed.

 I won’t pretend to know exactly how each of the millions of people facing this today—and the millions more who fear it—are feeling because each situation is different.

 What I do know is that for me, being laid off was a complicated mix of confusion, embarrassment, relief, abandonment, anger, fear, frustration, disappointment, hope, devastation, shock, anxiety, optimism, excitement, release, rejection, and freedom.

 I also know that, while it was true in the long run, at the time I wasn’t trying to hear that “things happen for a reason” or that “everything will be okay,” because again, each situation is different and I needed time and space to make meaning and re-define what “okay” meant for myself.